By using this site, you agree to the Privacy Policy and Terms of Use.

 Parihar Rishabh Singh is the Founder, Managing Editor, and Main Author of The News Drill, an Indian digital news platform committed to factual, unbiased reporting.
 Holding a B.Sc. in Mathematics and an M.Sc. in Statistics with expertise in Statistics, he brings analytical depth to investigative and data-driven journalism.
 He is also a dedicated UPSC and GPSC aspirant.
 A disciplined former NCC cadet with A Grade in Certificates C, B, and A, and a football player, he values precision, discipline, and teamwork.
 His skill set includes fact-checking, reverse image search, and thorough verification of sources.
 He also contributed to the 2022 National Games as part of the GMS team.
 His reporting spans geopolitics, international relations, politics, society, the Indian economy, environment & ecology, technology, crime, law and justice, education, and public policy.
 Through The News Drill, he aims to combine rigorous research with clear, accessible journalism that informs and empowers readers.

-Previous Article Bullet train project India’s Bullet Train Project Between Ahmedabad and Mumbai to Be Fully Operational by 2029
+Previous Article Winter Session of Parliament India’s Bullet Train Project Between Ahmedabad and Mumbai to Be Fully Operational by 2029

-Next Article Bullet train project New UPI Rules from August 1: Daily Limits, Autopay Slots & Status Restrictions
+Next Article Winter Session of Parliament New UPI Rules from August 1: Daily Limits, Autopay Slots & Status Restrictions

 Click here to cancel reply.